-Here you can find all you need to know about caring for your cats and kittens.
+Here you can find the basics about caring for your cats and kittens.
 We advise you have a read through before considering adopting a cat from Stray Cat Rescue.

 Don't forget that cats need somewhere warm to sleep, a litter tray, a constant supply of water, feeding daily and toys to play with.
-It costs approximately £25 a month to care for a cat, this includes food, litter, veterinary care and pet insurance; there will be other costs, including buying a litter tray and cattery charges when you go on holiday.
+Food, litter, veterinary care and pet insurance are the regular costs but there will be occasional costs, including emergency vet bills, buying a litter tray, cattery charges.

 Caring for a kitten

 It is often said that dry food will clean your cats teeth.
 However this is no longer considered true.
 Imagine a human eating nothing but biscuits and never brushing their teeth!
 Tooth disease would be certain.